 Solar advocates disputed the commission's changes, claiming it "disregarded" the full value residential solar energy brings to Arizona.

 The commission is currently in the midst of reviewing policy proposals that could require utility providers to achieve 100% clean energy by 2050.

 Opportunity to grow

 Local experts expect Arizona's solar market to increasingly grow in the coming years and hope the state implements smart and sustainable policies that will protect consumers.

 Auriane Koster, a senior global futures scientist at Arizona State University's Global Institute of Sustainability, said residents seem ready to invest in solar but the state needs better pricing mechanisms to make the switch more affordable.

 The way contracts are written or incentives are offered don't always serve the resident, she said and might prevent Arizona's solar market from fully thriving.

 "Solar makes sense here," Koster added.
 "Solar is the best option we got right now."

-Bret Fanshaw, Arizona's program director for Solar United Neighborhoods, said his organization has been successful in developing local "solar co-ops," which are groups of residents who join together to bargain for discounted solar prices.
+Bret Fanshaw, Arizona's program director for Solar United Neighbors, said his organization has been successful in developing local "solar co-ops," which are groups of residents who join together to bargain for discounted solar prices.

 A group of 83 households in Coconino County has recently signed on to install rooftop solar, he said.